EddyTheAnimator1/DiscordWebhook/README.md

 # info

-This are webhook things you can use to mess with webhooks.
+These are webhook python things you can use to mess with webhooks.
 This is educational and can be used to abuse stupid goofy ahh hackers.

 * side note: this was made with chatgpt.
 BECAUSE I AINT NO CODER.